Does Abortion Reduce Maternal Deaths?

 Do Legal Abortions Save Lives?

 International population control groups routinely claim that the legalization of abortion will greatly improve the maternal health of women.
-They say that developing nations that have pro-life laws have high maternal mortality rates, and that more advanced nations that have abortion on demand have low rates.
+Pro-abortionists say that developing nations that have pro-life laws have high maternal mortality rates.
+Meanwhile, more advanced nations that have abortion on demand have low rates.
 Therefore, the legalization of abortion leads to low maternal mortality rates–hence the slogan “abortions save lives.”

 A quick (and careless) glance at maternal mortality statistics seem to support this view.
 The highest maternal mortality rates (MMRs) in the world are in nations with pro-life laws.
-These include Somalia with 1,000 maternal deaths per 100,000 live births, Nigeria with 630, and Guinea-Bissau with 790.
-Contrasting with these are countries with abortion on demand and single-digit MMRs: Austria, Sweden, Italy and Belarus with 4, Greece with 3, and Estonia with just 2.9
+As of 2020, these include Somalia with 621 maternal deaths per 100,000 live births, Nigeria with 1047, and Guinea-Bissau with 725.
+Contrasting with these are countries with abortion on demand and single-digit MMRs: Austria, Italy, Estonia, and Sweden each with 5, and Belarus with 1.3

 But hold on.
-What’s this?
-Why does pro-life Chile have an MMR of only 25, while Guyana, which has abortion on demand, has an MMR of 280?
-And why does pro-life Kuwait have an MMR of 14, while pro-abortion Cambodia has an MMR of 250?
-Could it be that the legalization of abortion has little to do with maternal mortality rates?
+Why does pro-life Chile have an MMR of only 15, while Guyana, which has abortion on demand, has an MMR of 112?
+And why does pro-life Kuwait have an MMR of 7, and pro-life Malta with 3, while pro-abortion Cambodia has an MMR of 218?3

 There is a good reason for these apparent anomalies: the status of a nation’s abortion laws has little or no impact on its maternal mortality rate.

 The governments of Sri Lanka and Malaysia have shown us how to effectively care for women’s health.
 Both nations have pro-life laws.
 But instead of embracing the quick, easy and wrong “solution” of abortion legalization, they greatly reduced their maternal mortality rates by making midwives widely available in rural areas and by providing up-to-date equipment and medication for women in labor.
-As a result, Malaysia’s MMR dropped from 1,088 per 100,000 live births in 1930 to just 29 in 2008.
-Sri Lanka’s MMR plunged from a dismal 2,136 in 1930 to 35 in 2008.
-Both nations achieved a 98% reduction in MMR without loosening their abortion laws.10
+As a result, Malaysia’s MMR dropped from 1,088 per 100,000 live births in the 1930s to just 21 in 2020.
+Sri Lanka’s MMR plunged from a dismal 2,136 in the 1930s to 29 in 2020.4

 Final Thoughts